Disciplined-22/RAG-Content-Generation-with-GPT2/README.md

 3. **Retrieval and Generation Functions**

     - Functions are implemented for information retrieval from the vector database (`retrieve_from_database`) and RAG content generation (`generate_rag_content`).

+    The `retrieve_from_database` function uses the Faiss library to efficiently search and retrieve top-k similar vectors from the vector database based on a query vector.

+    The `generate_rag_content` function tokenizes a given query using the GPT-2 tokenizer, obtains hidden states from the GPT-2 model, and then computes the mean of these hidden states to create a query vector.
+It utilizes the `retrieve_from_database` function to retrieve relevant vectors and generates content using the GPT-2 model.

+    This combination of retrieval and generation functions showcases the RAG paradigm, where retrieved information enhances the context for language generation, resulting in more accurate and contextually relevant content.